apache/james-project/src/adr/0009-disable-elasticsearch-dynamic-mapping.md

 ## Consequences

 The index needs to be re-created.
-Document reIndexation is needs.
+Document reIndexation is needed.

-This solves the aforementionned bugs [1] [2].
+This solves the aforementionned bugs [1].

 Regarding performance:
  - Default message list performance is unimpacted
- - We noticed a 4% performance improvment upon indexing throughtput
+ - We noticed a 4% performance improvment upon indexing throughput
  - We noticed a 7% increase regarding space per message

 ## References